sikaeducation/curriculum/courses/301/standards/integrate-routing-react/topics/react-routing-dynamic-segments/README.md

 # React Router: Dynamic Segments

 Some views apply to an arbitrary number of paths.
 For examples, a `ProductView` component may have a route for every product in the company's catalog.
-For situations like this, use dynamic segments.
+Dynamic segments allow you to use things like product ids as variables in a path.
+That gives each product a unique URL, while also exposing the variable to the code so that specific product can be looked up.

 ## The `useParams` Hook